On this page

 The child will not have a place in early childhood education because the placement has ended due to the end of the need for shift care.
 You must submit a Transfer application if the child still needs early childhood education or shift care.
 The shift care placement ends one month after the need has been determined to have ended.

-If the child is in shift care and moves to another municipality within the Helsinki Metropolitan Area (Espoo, Vantaa, Kauniainen), the child’s right to shift care in Helsinki will continue as needed until the end of the spring or autumn term following the move, at most.
+If the child is in shift care and the family moves to another municipality within the Helsinki Metropolitan Area (Helsinki, Espoo, Vantaa, Kauniainen), the child’s right to shift care in the previous municipality will continue as needed until the end of the spring or autumn term following the move, or until the beginning of their pre-primary education, at most.

-If the child moves to a municipality outside the Helsinki Metropolitan Area, the child's right to shift care in Helsinki ends two weeks after the change of address.
+If the family moves to a municipality outside the Helsinki Metropolitan Area, the child's right to shift care in Helsinki ends immediately.

 Part-time daycare groups